-With Once Upon A Time in… Hollywood currently kicking ass in Cannes, earning a six-minute standing ovation and glowing reviews across the board, we thought it right to countdown the best Tarantino movies - cataloguing the high- and lowlights of his nine-film career (well, 10 if you count Four Rooms as we have done here).
+With Once Upon A Time... in Hollywood finally hitting cinemas in the UK, we thought it right to countdown the best Tarantino movies - cataloguing the high- and lowlights of his nine-film career (well, 11 if you count Four Rooms and split Kill Bill as we have done here).

 Before the voting commences, let it be known that Pulp Fiction will always be the one closest to our heart...

 Best Tarantino Movies

 Tarantino has never quite reached the heights of Pulp Fiction, perhaps no other director has either.
 It’s a masterclass in filmmaking that has a plot played out of sync, old-school actors (Bruce Willis, John Travolta) once again given a chance to shine and a performance by Samuel L Jackson that’s as delicious as the Big Kahuna burger he wolfs down before shooting someone.
 It spawned a thousand imitators but while anyone can by the ingredients, if you don’t have a chef like Tarantino making the dish it just ain’t going to work.

 2. Reservoir Dogs

 As a first movie, shot on a shoestring when Tarantino was just 29, Reservoir Dogs is a masterclass of getting the basics right.
 No money?
 No problem, just set the film in the aftermath of a botched robbery, where most of the action takes place in just one room.
 No real-life movie experience?
 Fine, just use your encyclopedic knowledge of movies and riff of the scenes you know and love.
 The results is a love letter to exploitation cinema and the epitome of 90s movie cool.
 Never have a group of men walking in slow motion to George Baker been more iconic.